cfengine/documentation/reference/promise-types/files.markdown

 implied remote source search is assumed, and it is made after the search over local base-path objects has been made.
-If you mix complex promise body operations in a single promise, this could lead to confusion about the resulting behaviour, and a warning is issued.
+If you mix complex promise body operations in a single promise, this could lead to confusion about the resulting behavior, and a warning is issued.
 In general it is not recommended to mix searches without a full understanding of the consequences, but this might occasionally be useful.